ClintH/ixfx-docs/src/pages/types/geometry/grid.md

 In the interactive demo above, this technique is used to colour cells differently depending on whether they've been visited.

+To get a cell _x_ steps away from a position, use [visitFor](https://clinth.github.io/ixfx/modules/Geometry.Grids.html#visitFor)

 ## Iterating cells

 The `cells` iterator is a simple alternative to the _visitor_ technique if you don't care about how the grid is traversed.
 It has a lower overhead than the visitor because it does not need to keep track of every cell it has visited.